ManimCommunity/manim/docs/source/examples/tex.rst

 ++++++++++++++++++++++++++++++++++++++++++++
 Changing fonts in LaTeX when typesetting mathematical formulae is a little bit more tricky than with regular text.
 It requires changing the template that is used to compile the tex code.
-Manim comes with a collection of `TexFontTemplates` ready for you to use.
+Manim comes with a collection of :class:`~.TexFontTemplates` ready for you to use.
 These templates will all work in maths mode:

 .. manim:: Example5LaTeX